 Open Access Policy

 Leiden University Press is a supporter of Open Access publishing.
 As a university press, we are part of the academic environment, and we see Open Access as an opportunity to enhance the dissemination of academic research.
 LUP complies with the open access requirements of OA funders, such as the European Research Council, the Dutch Research Council (NWO), Wellcome, the Swiss National Science Foundation (SNSF), and the Austrian Science Fund (FWF).
 Authors retain copyright and can fulfil the open access requirements of funders.
-We offer authors the option to publish open access books within LUP’s focus areas and in a broader range of the humanities and social sciences.
 The publication process of OA titles is identical to that of non-open access books.
 Each open access scholarly book receives the same editorial and publishing expertise, rigorous peer review and high-quality production process as non-open access books.
 Proposals receive the same rigorous peer review as non-open access books.
-OA titles will be available in print through LUP’s partners.
+OA titles will be available in print through LUP’s distribution partners.

 More than 150 of our titles are in Open Access and freely accessible from: